Elastic recoil detection: Prominent features of ERDA

-ERDA can overcome some of the limitations of Rutherford backscattering (RBS).
+ERDA can overcome some of the limitations of RBS.
 ERDA has enabled depth profiling of elements from lightest elements like hydrogen up to heavy elements with high resolution in the light mass region as discussed above.
-Also, this technique has been highly sensitive because of the use of large area position sensitive telescope detectors This detector is used especially when the elements in the sample have similar masses.
-Telescope detectors are one way to distinguish such elements in the sample as it becomes extremely difficult to separate the elements using a normal detector.
+Also, this technique has been highly sensitive because of the use of large area position sensitive telescope detectors.
+Such detectors are used especially when the elements in the sample have similar masses.

 Principles of ERDA

 The calculations that model this process are relatively simple, assuming projectile energy is in the range corresponding to Rutherford scattering.
-Projectile energy range for light incident ions is in 0.5-3.0 MeV range.
-For heavier projectile ions such as 127I the energy range is usually between 60-120 MeV; and for medium heavy ion beams,36Cl is a common ion beam used with an energy of approximately 30 MeV.
+Projectile energy range for light incident ions is in 0.5–3.0 MeV range.
+For heavier projectile ions such as 127I the energy range is usually between 60 and 120 MeV; and for medium heavy ion beams, 36Cl is a common ion beam used with an energy of approximately 30 MeV.
 For the instrumentation section, the focus will be on heavy ion bombardment.
 The E2 transferred by projectile ions of mass m1 and energy E1 to sample atoms of mass m2 recoiling at an angle ϕ, with respect to the incidence direction is given by the following equation.